Qiskit/RFCs/0030-simple-classical-representations.md

 ## Future Extensions

-- An entire classical system including the ability to assign runtime expressions to variables that are managed by `QuantumCircuit`.
+- An entire classical system including casting between different types, and the ability to assign runtime expressions to variables that are managed by `QuantumCircuit`.
 - An extension of the type system to include values that can be used as the operands of gate objects.